danrgonzalez/My_Data_Science_Projects/README.md

 Welcome to my projects site!

-Feel free to reach out if you have any questions on the code or methodolog.
+Feel free to reach out if you have any questions on the code or methodology.